8cH9azbsFifZ/gz_website/_posts/2022/2022-05-08-moved-to-jekyll.markdown

 ---

 The old blog from [Wordpress](https://gerolfziegenhain.wordpress.com) has been moved here.

 This blog uses github actions to deploy automatically the gh-pages (jekyll) on changes pushed to the master branch.
+So changes to the blog can be made on any device using plain text and git.